Skip to content

 • No storage awareness

-• No external dependencies (except pydantic, anystore.model)
+• No external dependencies (except pydantic, pyarrow, sqlalchemy, anystore.model)

 See Model Reference for API details.